needle-tools/needle-engine-support/documentation/getting-started.md

 ### Download these tools for production builds

   [toktx 4.x ⇡](https://github.com/KhronosGroup/KTX-Software/releases/tag/v4.1.0-rc3) (recommended) – for texture compression
-  _Scroll down to the "Assets" section, download and run the right installer for your system_
+  _Scroll down to the "Assets" section, download and run the right installer for your system – Windows-x64.exe or Darwin-arm64.pkg_

 After installing the tools above, you might have to